 The Probation Department of the Shelby Division of the 41-A District Court, located at 24 Mile Road and Van Dyke in Shelby Township, may be reached at (586) 739-7325, prompt #8.

-Services provided by the probation department include: monitoring defendants ordered to reporting probation; community service placement and follow-up; conduct pre-sentence investigations; conduct substance abuse evaluations; and provide sentencing recommendations.
+Services provided by the Probation Department include: monitoring defendants ordered to reporting and non-reporting probation; community service placement and follow-up; conducting pre-sentence investigations, including substance abuse and domestic violence evaluations; appearances at court hearings; and providing sentencing recommendations.

 Commonly Requested Probation Forms